 I made my first vegan pound cake with lemon flavour.
 I wanted to make the most basic plant-based version of pound cake to get the ratios right.
-But because our vegan lemon pound cake was so good, I had to make one with chocolate, and as usual, without eggs, without butter, and without dairy milk.
+But because our vegan lemon pound cake was so good, I had to make one with chocolate.

 In Italy we eat this kind of pound cake for breakfast.
-Yes I know, it's a sweet life!
 We usually dip it in warm milk with a dash of coffee.
 We also eat it as a mid-afternoon snack at around 4:30 pm, either with coffee or tea.